rstats-wtf/wtf-2019-rsc/README.md

 ## Feedback and communication

-*link to come* is our chat room.
+<https://gitter.im/what-they-forgot/wtf-2019-rsc> is our chat room.
 Good for live chat during the workshop.
 Feel free to ignore if you are overstimulated already.

 [Issues](https://github.com/jennybc/wtf-2019-rsc/issues) <-- all are encouraged to open issues as we go.
 This is actually tremendously helpful to us!
 Examples of issue-worthy thoughts: